Homotopy theory: CW complex

 The above theorem justifies a common habit of working only with CW complexes.
 For example, given a space $X$, one can just define the homology of $X$ to the homology of the CW approximation of $X$ (the cell structure of a CW complex determines the natural homology, the cellular homology and that can be taken to be the homology of the complex.)

+Depending on spaces, sometimes better approximation theorems may be available; e.g., simplicial approximation or smooth approximation.

 Cofibration and fibration

 A map $f: A \to X$ is called a cofibration if given: